Your browser is no longer supported

 To get the best experience, we suggest using a newer version of Internet Explorer/Edge, or using another supported browser such as Google Chrome.

-Victoria College’s annual Research Day will take place on March 25, 2024.
+Victoria College’s annual Undergraduate Research Day takes place annually at the close of the Winter term.
 Research Day brings together Vic students from all disciplines and provides an opportunity to share work with fellow students, professors, and the Vic community.

-How Research Day Works: Student poster presentations will be exhibited in the foyer of the Old Vic building throughout the day.
-Participants will have the chance to discuss their presentations with expert judges from various units across Victoria College.
-The event will culminate with a keynote presentation, an award ceremony and a catered reception.
+How Undergraduate Research Day Works: Student poster presentations are exhibited in the foyer of the Old Vic building throughout the day.
+Participants have the chance to discuss their presentations with expert judges from various units across Victoria College.
+The event culminates with a keynote presentation, an award ceremony and a catered reception.
+Prizes are sponsored by departments across Victoria College including the Dean of Students Office, the Office of the Principal, E.J.
+Pratt Library, VUSAC, and the Science, Technology & Society program.

 9:30 a.m. – 5:00 p.m. | Interdisciplinary Poster Session